 What is a crack cocaine hotline?

-A crack cocaine hotline is a telephone number that you can call to get free information on crack cocaine abuse and addiction.
-For instance, you can call a crack cocaine helpline if you suspect a family member or friend may be abusing these substances.
-The representative who answers your call will tell you about the common signs and symptoms of crack cocaine abuse.
+A crack cocaine hotline is a telephone number that you can call to get free information on crack cocaine use and addiction.
+For instance, you can call a crack cocaine helpline if you suspect a family member or friend may be using or may have developed an addiction to these substances.
+The representative who answers your call will tell you about the common signs and symptoms of problematic crack cocaine use.
 They will also direct you towards resources, such as drug rehab facilities in your area, that can help people with cocaine addiction.

 Some of the questions that are answered by a crack cocaine helpline include: